scottcorgan/Injector/README.md

 All module files must start with a basic Nodejs ` module.exports ` and be housed within a ` funciton (app) {} `.
 The ` app ` variable is our injector object.
 From this, we can register our modules.
 A module export wil have no more and no less than the one argument ` app `.

+A module in a module file will only be bootstrapped if in the folder specified in the ` directory: ` value *(See Setup)*.

 ```javascript
 module.exports = function (app) {